Jimmy Warner

-James Warner (15 April 1865 – 7 November 1943) (one source claims Warner was born on 25 August 1863) was an English footballer who played as a goalkeeper for Aston Villa and Newton Heath in the late 19th century.
+James Warner (15 April 1865 – 7 November 1943) (one source states Warner was born on 25 August 1863) was an English footballer who played as a goalkeeper for Aston Villa and Newton Heath in the late 19th century.
 He helped Aston Villa win the FA Cup in 1887.

 Career

 Aston Villa

 Born in Lozells, Birmingham, Warner began his football career with Milton F.C., before moving to Aston Villa in May 1886.
 He played for Aston Villa for six years, making a total of 101 appearances in all competitions.
 In 1887, he was a member of the Villa side which defeated Rangers 3–1 in the FA Cup semi-final, to set up a final against local rivals West Bromwich Albion.
 In the final, played at Kennington Oval on 2 April 1887, Albion were the favourites having been (defeated) finalists the previous year, and also having defeated Preston North End in the semi-final.
 In the first twenty minutes of the final, the Villa defence was put under heavy pressure, but "Warner played a brave game in goal, repeatedly foiling Albion's attempts to charge him, ball in hand, over his own goal-line."
 Warner successfully prevented the Albion forwards from scoring, and in the second half Villa score twice with goals by Archie Hunter and Dennis Hodgetts, to win the cup for the first time.